surajrao2003/surajrao2003/README.md

 I hold a **B.Tech in Computer Science** from **IIIT Pune**, and my work experience centers on addressing challenges with AI-driven solutions, particularly using **deep learning** and **computer vision**.
 After working on people detection and recognition solutions for video surveillance, I am currently focused on computer vision techniques tailored for driving assistance and autonomous systems, specifically addressing challenges in the Indian context.

-I’m enhancing my ML and data engineering fundamentals while exploring opportunities as an ML/MLOps Engineer.
-I also like to stay up-to-date with the latest in **large language models (LLMs)**.

 Feel free to reach out to me via Email or connect on LinkedIn. 😊

 ---